Jovita Feitosa: Recruitment tool

+Archetype

+The figure of Jovita can also be seen as an archetype that recurs in Western culture, namely the warrior-maiden; she has been called the Brazilian Joan of Arc.

 Legacy

 Jovita Feitosa Square, named in her honor, is located in Fortaleza.
 In 2012, her biography was promoted in a TV special program by Cidade Verde as Feitosa and is considered to have paved the way for other women.